wiseman-timelord/DynaLaunchPsPscPyPy3-Ba/README.md

 ### NOTATION
 -Whatever you are intending to use, Pwsh, Powershell, Python3, Python, it must be on the system path in order to work.
 -Do not release my full batch in your release, the idea is you make a simpler batch launcher for your release.
--Keep PsPyRunner-Ba in a folder on its own alongside other folders containing scripts for developing, copy-paste it where needed.
+-Keep PsPyRunner in a folder on its own alongside other folders containing scripts for developing, copy-paste it where needed.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.